Ph.D. Program in Anthropology

 2. Qualifying Examination

 A. Breadth Requirement.
-The student must prepare a substantial written piece that demonstrates a breadth of understanding in the student's general area of anthropological research.
-There are two ways to satisfy this requirement.
-The choice should be made by the student in consultation with, and with approval of, the supervisory committee:
+The student must prepare a substantial written piece that demonstrates a breadth of understanding in anthropological research.
+There are three ways to satisfy this requirement.
+The choice should be made by the student in consultation with, and with approval of the supervisory committee:

 B. Dissertation Proposal.
 The student must write a formal dissertation research proposal, and should consult with the supervisory committee while doing so.
 Final approval will be given in a conference attended by the student and supervisory committee.
 It is recommended that the proposal be completed within six months of finishing step I, above.

 The supervisory committee is responsible for approving the content of the dissertation.
-It is important to consult with the committee regularly during the research and writing; students who surprise their committees with a final product without such consultation are taking a risk.
+It is important to consult with the committee regularly during the research and writing.
 A final oral examination (usually known as the "dissertation defense") is open to the academic and professional community, and must be passed at least four weeks before graduation.

 We recommend that students schedule a final meeting with the full committee prior to the defense to discuss any changes the committee feels are necessary.
 Please allow the committee four weeks to read the manuscript.
 The defense is scheduled only after the committee agrees that the dissertation is substantially complete.